MystenLabs/sui/doc/src/learn/how-sui-works.md

 ## tl;dr

 The Sui blockchain operates at a speed and scale previously thought unimaginable.
 Sui assumes the typical blockchain transaction is a simple transfer and optimizes for that use.
 Sui does this by making each request idempotent, holding network connections open longer, and ensuring transactions complete immediately.
-Sui optimizes for single-writer objects, allowing a design that forgoes consensus for simple/common transactions.
+Sui optimizes for single-writer objects, allowing a design that forgoes consensus for simple transactions.

 Instead of the traditional blockchain’s fire-and-forget broadcast, Sui ensures a two-way handshake between the requestor and approving validators, with simple transactions having near instant finality.
 With this low latency, transactions can easily be incorporated into games and other settings that need completion in real time.
 Furthermore, Sui supports smart contracts written in Move, a language designed for blockchains with strong inherent security and a more understandable programming model.